kamranahmedse/developer-roadmap/roadmaps/redis/content/zcount@O-fZM_U-tW0pYtNzN_8Ax.md

 # ZCOUNT

-ZCOUNT returns the number of elements in the sorted set at the targetted `key`, with a score between `min` and `max`.
+ZCOUNT returns the number of elements in the sorted set at the targeted `key`, with a score between `min` and `max`.

 Visit the following resources to learn more: